Da Vinci Dot Cards Part 5: Earth Tones & Neutrals

 We’ve reached the final stretch!
 I’ll finish up the DV dot cards today by exploring the earth tones (DV has some of my favorites!) and neutrals like black, white, and gray.
 I’ll also answer the question: which Da Vinci colors are not in this dot card set?

 Let’s start with the earth tones, which, unusually, I’m very excited about.
-First up: earth yellows.
+I put a star (⭐) next to my favorites.

 Earth Yellows